MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 in years 10-30.
 In the mean there remains a significant heat flux into the ocean in the run without GM (solid), whereas with GM (dashed) the net heat uptake is also positive, but smaller.
 The panels on the right show potential temperature at the surface, mid-level (270 m) and at depth.
 Note in particular the warming trend at depth in the run without GM.
-The SST series display a much less obvious trend.
-Examining these results, we see that after 30 years our run is not at full equilibrium, as might be expected given a long timescale for vertical diffusion, but at least the upper ocean seems roughly in a quasi-steady state.
+The SST series display a much less obvious trend (as might be expected given rapid restoring of SST).
+Examining these results, we see that after 30 years our run is not at full equilibrium, presumably due to the long timescale for vertical diffusion.
 And, we infer that less surface heating is penetrating to depth in the GM solution.
 This difference is also obvious in :numref:`channel_zm_temp_ml` where we plot zonal mean temperature: note the deeper thermocline in the left panel
 (without GM), in addition to the deeper mixed layer (and warmer surface) in the southern half of the model domain.
+The differences in convective adjustment are remarkable, as shown in :numref:`convadj_comparison`; here we plot a plan view of diagnostic ``CONVADJ``, which is the fraction of the time steps a grid cell is convectively unstable, at 92 m depth.
+Note that at this depth, convection is limited to grid cells near the southern boundary in the GM run, whereas a significant portion of the domain is convecting in the non-GM run: as discussed in Gent (2011) :cite:`gent:11`, the Deacon cell advects cold water northward at the surface, resulting in unstable water columns and excessively deep mixed layers.
 Clearly, the temperature structure of the model solution is sensitive to our mesoscale eddy parameterization (we will explore this further).

   .. figure:: figs/STDIAGS_hf_temp.png